Rob-P-Smith/JQsim/README.md

 **|ψ⟩111**

 This measure function is akin to Qiskit's measure function, but only show a single determined output state.
-To get the probabilities for each state, the simulate() method should be used instead. simulate() will calculate and print out all valid basis states after applying the circuit and the probability of each occuring.
+To get the probabilities for each state, the simulate() method should be used instead. simulate() will calculate and print out all valid basis states after applying the circuit and the probability of each occurring.

 # Single Qubit Gates